datho7561/datho7561/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on extensions for VS Code
+- 📫 How to reach me: email, [LinkedIn](https://www.linkedin.com/in/david-thompson-sfwr/)
+- 😄 Pronouns: He/him/his

 <!--
 **datho7561/datho7561** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.